timiostimiop/SCUM-Fatal-Error-Fix/README.md

 local patch for crash I hit when launching the game.

 This is not meant for online play.
 Do not use it with BattlEye.
-It is only for launching the game directly through `SCUM.exe` ( you can append -dx12 if wanted to id ) with BattlEye disabled/not running.
+It is only for launching the game directly through `SCUM.exe` ( you can append -dx12 if u need it ) with BattlEye disabled/not running.

 ## What it fixes